Ax3man/phylopath/cran-comments.md

 ## Downstream dependencies
 The package has 2 downstream dependencies, which were checked with revdepcheck and passed.

-This submission fixes a bug and adds some more informative errors and warnings based on common user feedback.
+This submission removes {MuMIn} as a dependency, since it is threatened with CRAN removal.